Mr-Zamora/JSON-to-SQL/COMPARE.md

 ## Exercise 7: Listing Large Datasets

-1. Make sure both applications have a large number of items (500+)
+1. Make sure all applications have a large number of items (500+)

-2. Use the list function in both applications:
+2. Use the list function in all applications:
-   - Select option `1` in both terminals
+   - Select option `1` in each terminal

 3. Observe the behavior:
    - **JSON**: Must load all items into memory before displaying
    - **SQL**: Can retrieve items in batches (though not implemented in this demo)
+   - **SQLAlchemy ORM**: Can leverage lazy loading and query limits (not implemented in this demo)

 **Learning Points:**
 - JSON requires loading the entire dataset into memory